holdex/whitepaper/README.md

 ```
 Artur gives a 'kudos' to Charlie, so Artur trusts 'CharlieKi'
 Artur has 10 'JoshuaKi'
-Renée has 10 CharlieKi
+Renée has 10 'CharlieKi'
-Renée gives 5 CharlieKi to Artur and takes 5 JoshuaKi from him
+Renée gives 5 'CharlieKi' to Artur and takes 5 'JoshuaKi' from him
-Renée now has 5 CharlieKi and 5 JoshuaKi while Artur now has 5 JoshuaKi
+Renée now has 5 'CharlieKi' and 5 'JoshuaKi' while Artur now has 5 'JoshuaKi'
 ```

 Giving `kudos` prevents a trivial attack, however one that happens every day in other community platforms.
 Since any Blockchain wallet can join the system and start minting `ki`, someone can create multiple wallets and perform the same action multiple times to earn themselves a multiplier on `ki` rewards.
 This devalues the system.
-Protecting against such attacks is technically called *Sybil resistance*, and the `kudos` mechanism provides that resistance for Holdex.
+Protecting against such attacks is technically called *Sybil resistance*, and the `kudos` mechanism provides that resistance on the Holdex Protocol.

 ### Transitive exchange